Non-loose negative torus knots: Seifert fibration of the knot complement

 Recall that such a diagram gives a family of contact structures, whose elements can be specified by replacing each rational contact surgery with a Legendrian surgery along a chain of unknots whose Thurston-Bennequin invariants are determined by the continued fraction expansion as and rotation numbers are chosen arbitrarily in

 So, a single Legendrian representation of $T_{(p,-q)}$ from Figure \ref{fig:LSdgm} is specified by the array of rotation numbers for the unknots supporting Legendrian surgery.

-Let us recall some terminology from \cite{M.f}. \begin{definition} We say that a Legendrian knot is fully positive if all its stabilizations are positive, that is $\rot = -(\tb +1)$, and analogously for a fully negative Legendrian knot.
+Let us recall some terminology from \cite{M.f}. \begin{definition} We say that a Legendrian unknot is fully positive if all its stabilizations are positive, that is $\rot = -(\tb +1)$.
+Analogously, a Legendrian unknot is fully negative if all its stabilizations are negative, that is $\rot = \tb +1$.

 Additionally, a contact surgery along four $(-1)$-linked unstabilized Legendrian unknots (as in Figure \ref{fig:LSdgm}) with $(+1)$-surgery performed along two of them and the negative inverses of the rational surgery coefficients of the other two adding to one, is called a balanced link when turned into a Legendrian surgery along the chains of Legendrian unknots, all the unknots of one chain are fully positive and all the unknots of the other chain are fully negative. \end{definition}